Chapter 8: The Shadows in the VIP Zone

 It’s ironic, isn't it?
-I live in a "VIP Zone."
-My neighbors are powerful Ministers, elite businessmen, doctors and high-ranking officers.
-From my window, I can see the glittering lights of their mansions, but just a few steps away, the reality is a nightmare.
+I live in a designated "VIP Zone."
+My neighbors are powerful ministers, elite businessmen, doctors, and high-ranking officers.
+From my window, I can see the glittering lights of their mansions, but just a few steps away, the reality is a complete nightmare.

-Those vacant plots next to my house have turned into a literal jungle of garbage and wild bushes.
-But Diary, it’s not just about the filth.
-That mess is a sanctuary for criminals.
-They intentionally turn off the streetlights, plunging the road into darkness.
+Those vacant plots right next to my house have turned into a literal jungle of garbage and wild bushes.
+But diary, it’s not just about the filth.
+That mess has become a sanctuary for criminals.
+They intentionally turn off the streetlights, plunging the road into total darkness.
 Why?
-So they can have their liquor parties in peace, or hide behind the bushes to snatch a phone or harass a woman.
+So they can have their liquor parties in peace, or hide behind the bushes to snatch a phone or harass a woman walking by.

 The most painful part is the mockery of justice.
-When those criminals—the same ones who stole my phone—get out of jail and laugh in my face, it breaks something inside me.
-Their laughter seems to say, "See?
+When those criminals—the exact same ones who stole my phone—get out of jail and laugh right in my face, it breaks something deep inside me.
+Their laughter seems to say, “See?
 Nobody can touch us.
-We have 'Political Connections'."
-Is a common citizen’s dignity worth less than a criminal’s reach?
+We have political connections.”
+Is a common citizen’s dignity really worth less than a criminal’s reach?

-People advise me, "Don't step out after dark."
-But why?
+People constantly advise me, “Don't step out after dark.”
+But why should I have to hide?
 Aren't these streets mine too?
-Doesn't this city belong to me?
-Even when the authorities occasionally clear the bushes, these goons retaliate by throwing even more filth there, just to show their "power."
-This rot isn't just on the ground; it’s in their mindset.
+Doesn't this city belong to me just as much as anyone else?
+Even when the authorities occasionally clear the bushes, these goons retaliate by throwing even more filth there, just to show off their "power."
+This rot isn't just on the ground; it’s completely embedded in their mindset.

 I don’t want a war with anyone.
-I just want a system—a law—that holds people accountable for these vacant plots and punishes those who treat public property like their personal playground.
-I want to step out of my house without checking the clock or feeling a knot of fear in my stomach.
+I just want a system—a law—that holds people accountable for these vacant plots and actually punishes those who treat public property like their personal playground.
+I just want to be able to step out of my house without checking the clock or feeling a tight knot of fear in my stomach.

 I hope, someday, someone will actually listen.